MewsSystems/gitbook-connector-api/guidelines.md

 ### Integration event webhook

-The integrator may provide a webhook address to [integrations@mewssystems.com](mailto://integrations@mewssystems.com) where Mews will deliver the `AccessToken` upon integration creation and other events related to the integration.
+The integrator may provide a webhook address to [integrations@mewssystems.com](mailto://integrations@mewssystems.com) where Mews will deliver data related to an integration [action](guidelines.md#Action).

 #### Response